saveenr/usql-tutorial/window-functions/percent-rank.md

 * The first row in any set has a PERCENT\_RANK of 0.
 * NULL values are treated as the lowest possible values.
-* You must specify the ORDER BY clause to calculate PERCENT\_RANK.
-* CUME\_DIST is similar to the PERCENT\_RANK function
+* PERCENT\_RANK is similar to the CUME\_DIST the function.
+Unlike CUME\_DIST, PERCENT\_RANK is always 0 for the first row.

-* The following example uses the PERCENT\_RANK function to compute the latency percentile for each query within a vertical.
-* The PARTITION BY clause is specified to partition the rows in the result set by the vertical.
+The following example uses the PERCENT\_RANK function to compute the latency percentile for each query within a vertical.
+The PARTITION BY clause is specified to partition the rows in the result set by the vertical.
 The ORDER BY clause in the OVER clause orders the rows in each partition.
-* The value returned by the PERCENT\_RANK function represents the rank of the queries' latency within a vertical as a percentage.
+The value returned by the PERCENT\_RANK function represents the rank of the queries' latency within a vertical as a percentage.

 ```
 @result=